Oil prices gain 2% despite concerns about rising supplies

 However, rising U.S. output and competition from production in Brazil, Norway and Guyana next year has been squeezing profits for U.S. shale producers, which plan another spending freeze in 2020 and a slowdown in production growth.

+U.S. energy firms this week reduced the number of oil rigs operating for a fourth week in a row, cutting 10 oil rigs in the week to Nov.
+15, energy services firm Baker Hughes Co said on Friday.
+The total count is now 674, the lowest since April 2017.

+Money managers raised their net long U.S. crude futures and options positions by 39,995 contracts to 169,386 in the week to Nov.
+12, the U.S. Commodity Futures Trading Commission (CFTC) said on Friday.

-Additional reporting by Julia Payne in London and Aaron Sheldrick in Tokyo; Editing by Edmund Blair, Mark Potter and Jonathan Oatis
+Additional reporting by Julia Payne in London and Aaron Sheldrick in Tokyo; Editing by Jonathan Oatis and Marguerita Choy